Leaderboard

 2 points

-My daughter-in-law has been Vegan for a couple of years, plus she hasn’t drunk cow’s milk for several years.
+19. My daughter-in-law has been Vegan for a couple of years, plus she hasn’t drunk cow’s milk for several years.
 It’s difficult to have a reasoned discussion with her about her chosen diet, plus she’s from Czech Republic and is a bit ‘in yer face’ with her ideas, for instance she refuses to get the child vaccinated.
 She’s a yoga teacher and in fantastic shape but what I don’t and will never agree with is that she’s bringing our granddaughter up as Vegan.
 The little one is nearly 6 and quite tiny compared to her contemporaries.
-I just hope she’s getting the protein needed to grow big and strong2 points
+I just hope she’s getting the protein needed to grow big and strong

-The journal ' Scientific Reports' are quoted as saying that a Russian experiment has defied the second law of thermodynamics and reversed the direction of times arrow!
+20. The journal ' Scientific Reports' are quoted as saying that a Russian experiment has defied the second law of thermodynamics and reversed the direction of times arrow!
 An 'evolution program' carried out during research into quantum computers has shown that qubits (sub atomic particles) have been scattered randomly but then revert to their original state.
-The claim is that it is time travel ...I can do the same with a rubber ball!1 point
+The claim is that it is time travel ...I can do the same with a rubber ball!

 1 point